mikics/gsoc-jupyterbook/submission.md

 implementation of `curl_axis` was correct, the problem was clearly something wrong in the DOLFINx codebase, and together with my mentors I decided to open [a GitHub issue](https://github.com/FEniCS/dolfinx/issues/2343) and to "pass the ball" to more experienced developers.
-It turned out that there was a bug in the permuation inside `MixedElement`, solved by [PR #2347](https://github.com/FEniCS/dolfinx/pull/2347).
+It turned out that there was a bug in the permutation inside `MixedElement`, solved by [PR #2347](https://github.com/FEniCS/dolfinx/pull/2347).

 When dealing with these issues, it was particularly important to not get frustrated,